Physiomancy: An Elucidation

 Determining the Capricornian's Background Information

 To further differentiate this physiomancer, I opt to randomly generate quirks and talents.
-With rolls of 22 and 18, I manage an allergy of some sort, while 39 and 99 point me towards a technological aptitude.
-To continue pointing this character in the direction I'm feeling them go, I opt to make that an allergy to electricity, perhaps something that pushed him or her away from a conventional career.
+With rolls of 22 and 24, I manage an allergy of some sort, while 39 and 99 point me towards a technological aptitude.
+To continue pointing this character in the direction I'm feeling them go, I opt to make the former an allergy to electricity, perhaps something that pushed him or her away from a conventional career.

 Where talents are concerned, a roll of 34 means this individual will have four talents (or talent slots, at least).
-A 14 and 87 gives us Tactics, a 76 and 90 points us at Psychology, a 30 and 18 gives us Climbing, and a 00 and 69 give us Thrown Objects.
+A 14 and 87 gives us Tactics, a 76 and 90 points us at Psychology, a 30 and 19 gives us Climbing, and a 00 and 79 give us Thrown Weapons.
 Not horrible choices, but to make them fit better, I swapped out Psychology for Electronics, and Thrown Weapons for Skill / Mace.

 A roll of 03 means that this character will only have two contacts (or contact slots).
 Being a sorcerer in the making, I opt for both to be spent on a mentor, that being the character's instructor in the arts arcane.
 Truly wanting a level three mentor, I find I need two more contact slots, which I can acquire by taking two more negative quirks - or one that counts twice, such as a Rank Loss, to the character's Agility.